These Gluten-Free Turkey Meatballs combine garlic, Pecorino Romano cheese and fresh parsley for a classic Italian flavor.

 Learn how to make them

-To make these Gluten-Free Turkey Meatballs, combine ground turkey with one egg, gluten-free “crumbs”, Pecorino Romano cheese, garlic and fresh parsley.
+To make these Gluten-Free Turkey Meatballs, combine ground turkey with one egg, gluten-free “crumbs”, Pecorino Romano cheese, garlic or garlic-infused olive oil and fresh parsley.

 After rolling into meatballs, bake for 20 minutes on 400° F.